front-lines-org/astro-experiment/src/pages/ukraine/articles/attack_on_nova_kakhovka.md

         7 soldiers and civilians killed 60 soldiers and civilians wounded
       formatting:
         bold:
-          - 'Per Ukraine:'
+          - "Per Ukraine:"
-          - 'Per Russia:'
+          - "Per Russia:"
 title: Attack on Nova Kakhovka
 shortDescription: 2022 military action by Ukraine
 description: On 11 July 2022, Ukrainian forces launched a missile attack on the